 Expansion is no longer confined by the space inside your Mac.
 Easily plug in your PCI Express cards using a Thunderbolt chassis.
 You can even connect more than one chassis together to plug in many more cards than you could in a computer with a finite number of expansion slots.
 With PCI Express technology, you can use your USB and FireWire peripherals — and connect to Gigabit Ethernet and Fibre Channel networks — using simple adapters.

 Thunderbolt 2 gives you access to the latest 4K monitors.
 In fact, with the Mac Pro, you can connect up to three 4K displays at once.
 And because Thunderbolt is based on DisplayPort technology, it provides native support for the Apple Thunderbolt Display and Mini DisplayPort displays.
 DVI, HDMI, and VGA displays connect through the use of adapters.

 All that power and blazing-fast data transfer flows through the Apple Thunderbolt Cable, one of the most advanced cables ever made.
 No single cable has been able to do so many things and do them with such astonishing speed.
-It doesn’t just connect high-performance devices.
-It is one in its own right.
-Thunderbolt also provides double the power of USB 3, delivering 10 watts to peripherals like external solid-state drives for improved performance on the go.
-And with cables available in lengths from half a meter to 30 meters, there’s plenty of room to grow.
+And it doesn’t just connect high-performance devices — it is one in its own right.
+Thunderbolt provides double the power of USB 3, delivering 10 watts to peripherals like external solid-state drives for improved performance on the go.
+With cables available in lengths from half a meter to 30 meters, there’s plenty of room to grow.